angrybacon/infernum-wiki/markdown/chapters/01-core-mechanics/01-combat.md

 phases, all other phases will occur in their default order thereafter.

-For example: If a Legion attacks who has the _Melee First_ ability, then combat will go Melee -> Ranged -> Infernal.
+For example: If a Legion attacks who has the _Melee First_ ability, then combat will go Melee &rarr; Ranged &rarr; Infernal.

 If multiple abilities change the order of phases, only the side with the higher level legion will take effect.
 If both legions are the same level, only the